-Tony Jordan is the founder and president of the Parking Reform Network.
+Tony Jordan is the co-founder and president of the Parking Reform Network.
 Tony has been organizing for parking reforms for 7 years and was the founder of Portlanders for Parking Reform.
 Tony has a BA in Politics from UC Santa Cruz and has worked as a union organizer and software developer.

 Tony is passionate about parking and is a regular speaker at regional and national conferences.
 Tony writes about parking at The Parking Minute.

 As a Senior Planner at the Chicago Metropolitan Agency for Planning (CMAP), Lindsay developed a Parking toolkit to help local municipalities address their parking challenges.
 While at CMAP, she has managed parking studies in Chicago neighborhoods, suburban downtowns, as well as a variety of other plans and studies.
 She serves on several local transportation boards and committees, with the goal of bringing people-based transportation solutions with a focus on equity.

 Michael Kwan currently works as a Transportation Planner at KFH Group in the Washington DC area.
 He is a recent graduate of the Bloustein School of Planning and Public Policy with a Master in City and Regional Planning.
 As a student, Michael produced research exploring the rationale and factors for parking policies and reforms in New Jersey.
 Previously, Michael served on the nonprofit board of directors for the Conference on Asian Pacific American Leadership.